Last Updated on April 11, 2023 by Dave Schoenbeck

 I propose the following 10 responsibilities that we have as managers to prevent employee disengagement:

 - We must show every employee how their job contributes to the success of the company as a whole.
-Employees feel more motivated when they can see that they make a difference in the organization’s bottom line.
+Employees feel more motivated when they see they make a difference in the organization’s bottom line.

 - We must create a financially stable business where our associates are not fearful about their future.
 Job security leads to happier employees that are willing to stay.

 - We need to conduct meaningful and fair annual performance reviews for every employee.
 At these reviews, we must communicate goals and developmental needs.
-Annual reviews should not be the first time employees hear about problems; instead, we must frequently touch base with employees throughout the year to give them honest feedback about their work.
+Annual reviews should not be the first time employees hear about problems; instead, we must frequently chat with employees throughout the year to give them honest feedback about their work.

 - We should frequently communicate with everyone on our staff about initiatives, results, aspirations, and opportunities.